stanislaw/SoftwareDesignHeuristics/README.md

 going from scratch.
 Business starts to appreciate Slow Programming only when it hits the wall of complexity and therefore the need in a proper design.

+### Quick exploration

+It is not unusual that the solution you are looking for may be in two clicks and couple of Google search results away from you.
+When reading large documents, sometimes it is useful to "fly over" a document to find a section that is most releveant, instead of reading through the document A-to-Z.

 ### Other

 - Don't give your classes plural names.
 One example is a test class which is